hivdb/chiro-cms/resources/mission-statement.md

-Stanford Coronavirus Antiviral & Resistance Database (CoVDB) contains in vitro, animal model, and clinical trial data for candidate anti-SARS-CoV-2 compounds & experimental results on SARS-CoV-2 variants including their susceptibility to monoclonal antibodies, convalescent plasma, and vaccinee plasma.
+Stanford Coronavirus Antiviral & Resistance Database houses comprehensively curated published data on the susceptibility of SARS-CoV-2 variants to monoclonal antibodies and the plasma from previously infected and vaccinated persons.
+It also records the spike mutations that are selected by monoclonal antibodies and that emerge in persons experiencing prolonged infection.